 Las Vegas is famous for its hotels and casinos.
 People travel from all over the world to stay at the Bellagio and play the slots at Caesar’s Palace.
 Unfortunately, Las Vegas establishments aren’t always safe for guests and visitors.
 Negligent or careless property owners can fail to maintain a safe environment, resulting in life-threatening accidents.
-If you’re the victim of a property-related incident in Las Vegas, the hotel injury lawyers at Cogburn Law Offices want to help you fight for justice and fair compensation.
+If you’re the victim of a property-related incident in Las Vegas, the hotel injury lawyers at Cogburn Law want to help you fight for justice and fair compensation.

 - Las Vegas Hotel Injury Statistics